 Our Central Team

 As well as our schools, we have a Central Team whose purpose is to ensure our Trust runs smoothly enabling our academies to focus on Teaching and Learning.
-The central team consists of a variety of roles including Wellbeing Service, SCITT and the Teaching School.
+The Central Team consists of School Improvement; Finance & Operations; HR; Technology; Governance; the Wellbeing Service and the SCITT.

 Peter was born and raised in the Epping Forest District and, after an extended period of travelling, began his teaching career in the London Borough of Barking and Dagenham.